Facebook Twitter Instagram

 The Verandah at The Repulse Bay — European Set Brunch, Repulse Bay

-European set menu, HK$788 per adult with FF, under 3s free
+European brunch buffet, HK$788 per adult with FF, under 3s free

 It’s a sunny all-you-can-eat-and-drink affair at the charming The Verandah, a lovely escape from the bustling city over in Repulse Bay.
-The Summer Rosé Sunday Set Brunch includes a whole separate bill of fare for kids.
-Adults can enjoy their choice of main course plus the usual spread of assorted ocean-fare, appetisers, soup, cheese, and desserts, all served at the table, while the kids are treated to mini appetizers, the Asian basket and hot chocolate.
+The Sunday Brunch Buffet includes a whole separate bill of fare for kids.
+Adults can enjoy a seafood platter and their choice of main course, before taking their picks of the usual spread of assorted ocean-fare, appetisers, soup, cheese, and desserts at the buffet, while the kids are treated to mini appetizers, the Asian basket, and hot chocolate.
 Unwind between bites with free-flowing Grand Marnier cocktail or go all out and opt for the Perrier Jouët Blason Rosé champers.

 When: Sunday 11.00am to 3.00pm

 Cost: HK$788 per adult, HK$468 per child aged 3 to 11.
 For this price, adults can eat and get free-flow of Grand Marnier cocktail, orange juice, and apple juice.
-Throw on an extra HK$238 per adult for Charles de Cazenove Brt N.V., white and red, and Asahi.
-(Available until 2.30pm.)
+For an additional HK$238, get unlimited Charles de Cazenove Brut N.V., select white and red wines, and Asahi.
+Throw on an extra HK$100 per adult for Perrier Jouët Blason Rosé Champagne.
 The kids’ package includes limitless orange juice and apple juice.
+(Drinks are served by the glass until 2.30pm.)

 Where: 109 Repulse Bay Road, Repulse Bay